Back from Kyoto with a lot of fantastic memories and a lot of books in my suitcase!

 I hadn’t realised that I bought two books by the same author (see 往復書簡).
 They both seem very interesting!

 Update – January/February: Definitely a novel that moved me deeply.
 I thought I was reading a mystery novel, but it is much more than that.
-In this novel, the quest for the truth reveals the cruelty and injustice that lays beneath acts and intentions of the family members.
+In this novel, the quest for the truth reveals forgotten traumas and disguised cruelty.
 As I watched the characters making their way through the tragedy, I felt like I was a part of this family too, and more than once my hands were shaking while I was reading.
 Book review.

 私のクラスの生徒が、一晩で24人死にました by 日向奈くらら（ひむかな・くらら）